Szabolaszlo1015/IMDB_shiny/README.md

 Use:

-  -copy this link to your browser https://imdbscraper.shinyapps.io/imdb_shiny/
+  - copy this link to your browser https://imdbscraper.shinyapps.io/imdb_shiny/

   OR